Child Support Attorney in Houston

 Cheryl Alsandor is a Board Certified Family Law Specialist who is Board Certified in Family Law by the Texas Board of Legal Specialization, and who has extensive experience helping parents who are responsible for child support payments and those who are pursuing the collection of funds.

 When we meet with clients who are getting divorced, we will always begin by giving people an estimate of what their child support obligations would be under the traditional calculations.
-We will then carefully assess your situation to see if there are reasons to rebut or not adhere to these guidelines, such as the following examples:
+Our experienced Houston child support lawyer will then carefully assess your situation to see if there are reasons to rebut or not adhere to these guidelines, such as the following examples:

 - If the child has certain special medical needs or therapies